surniaulula/wpsso/readme.txt

 = 7.5.0-dev.2 =

 (2020/05/13) Added a check to prevent post URLs from non-public post types from being shortened.
+Fixed an ignored Product Availability value in the Document SSO metabox for custom product pages that are not e-commerce product pages.

 = 7.4.0 =